Skip to Navigation

 When a student fails to meet the minimum Standards of Progress following a probationary semester, the student may be academically dismissed from the College.
 Academic dismissal means that the student is no longer in a degree program, loses all financial aid, and is not eligible to return to FLCC without completing the Academic Appeal process (refer to Academic Appeals, below).

 A student may appeal the dismissal due to extenuating circumstances.
-Dismissed students, regardless of their financial aid status, must appeal in order to continue attendance.
-Students who have been academically dismissed following the fall semester are not eligible to enroll in the subsequent Jan Plan session.
-Likewise, students dismissed following the spring semester are not eligible to enroll in the subsequent summer 1 session.
-Academic dismissal remains in effect until the student has been readmitted by the Committee on Academic Standing.
-View frequently asked questions regarding academic dismissal »
+Dismissed students, regardless of their financial aid status, must appeal in order to continue or reactivate enrollment.
+Academic dismissal remains in effect until the student has been readmitted by the Committee on Academic Standing or, in certain cases, the Director of Community Standards and Counseling.
+View frequently asked questions regarding academic dismissal

 back to top